 Message from the Director-General

 The first mission of NIPS is to conduct cutting-edge research in the physiological sciences at many levels--from the molecule to the system or whole organism--and to elucidate the mechanisms of living body function by integrating the research results from the different levels.
 The recent progress in the life sciences is truly remarkable.
-The NIPS has always played a leading role in advancing the physiological sciences and brain science both in Japan (e.g. ISI Timed Citation Index Ranking (2005-2009): Neuroscience 1st place, in total 4th place) and abroad.
+The NIPS has always played a leading role in advancing the physiological sciences and brain science both in Japan and abroad.
 We believe that accomplishing the first mission well is making up the base for performing the second and third missions.

 The second mission of NIPS, as one of the inter-university research institutes belonging to the National Institutes of Natural Sciences (NINS), is to conduct joint studies with researchers from domestic or foreign universities and research institutes.
 To do this, it provides specialized equipment, large-scale equipment, research facilities, databases, research techniques and congress facilities to the researchers.
-Typically, about 1000 domestic and/or foreign scientists per year are invited and present at the NIPS to perform joint studies, to utilize our equipment and facilities or to attend research meetings and international symposia.
+Typically, about 1000 domestic and/or foreign scientists per year are invited and present at the NIPS to perform joint studies, to utilize our equipment and facilities or to attend research meetings and international symposia and workshops.
 From April 2009, “Section of Visiting Collaborative Research Project” has been established in “Center for Multidisciplinary Brain Research (CMBR)”.
-This section is for domestic brain researches to stay in NIPS for 3 to 12 months as guest professors / associate professors / assistant professors and conduct joint sabbatical studies.
-The number of the joint studies we have conducted last fiscal year was 169 which is the largest number in NIPS history.
-Nine of them were under the special joint studies project for those researchers who had difficulties to conduct their experiments due to the Tohoku earthquake, tsunami and the accidents at the Fukushima nuclear power plants.
+This section is for domestic brain researches to stay in NIPS for 3 to 12 months as adjunct professors / associate professors / assistant professors and conduct joint sabbatical studies.
+The number of the joint studies we have conducted last fiscal year was 161.
+This number is approximately twice as large as the numbers before the corporatization in 2004.

 In addition to these three missions, the NIPS intends to extend its effort to disseminate scientific information and to publicize its work.
 Communication not only with scientists but with the general public will be strengthened by enriching the NIPS website (http://www.nips.ac.jp/), participating in partnerships for physiological education in elementary and high schools, and giving lectures open to the public.
-For these purposes, the “Center for Communication Networks” has been set up.
-It can contribute to nourish future-scientists.
-The NIPS is henceforth going to report the offsprings and efforts through not only annual publication of ‘the NIPS Catalogue’ and ‘the NIPS Annual Report’ but also bimonthly ‘SEIRIKEN News’ as well as through the NIPS website renewed weekly.
+For these purposes, the “Center for Communication The NIPS reports the offsprings and efforts through annual publication of ‘the NIPS Catalogue’ and ‘the NIPS Annual Report’.
+Furthermore, the NIPS publishes new research achievements through the NIPS website.
+Also, we hope you visit our exhibition room to see the research activity of the NIPS (Please inquire at pub-adm@nips.ac.jp).

 “To elucidate comprehensively human body functions by integrating the research results from the different levels” is the ultimate goal stated as the article #1 of the NIPS constitution-like dictum which was announced at the time of NIPS foundation.
 We all are trying our best step by step to go forward for achieving this goal.
 Your understanding, and continued support of our activities is cordially appreciated.